Jace Krause always had this dream of owning a business. But with no formal business training, he wasn't sure where to start.

-Krause was living in Seattle, and Lynch had just moved to Portland from Sonoma.
-Lynch was working in sales at the Oregonian but dreamed of a gig where he could do what he loves doing: bullshitting with people and selling a product that he truly believes in.
+Krause was living in Seattle, and his bandmate/musical collaborator/friend Ryan Lynch had just moved to Portland from Sonoma, CA. Lynch was working in sales at the Oregonian but dreamed of a gig where he could do what he loves doing: bullshitting with people and selling a product that he truly believes in.

 Krause had a pretty good job in the corporate tech landscape that permeates Seattle.
 Great bennies, a month of vacation, free pop in the breakroom… the works.
 Nearly 5 years went by at that job while Krause got married and had a son.
 Priorities changed, and he grew increasingly unsatisfied with his ability to express himself in such a stifled environment.
 Sitting in front of a computer all day was no longer for him.
 After some dark days of thinking about the direction of his life and the example he wanted to set for his son, he knew he needed a serious career change.
 A 180.

 So Krause made a promise to his lovely wife Ellen.
 He said that if she found a job in Portland, he would gladly move.
-Both of their families are in Oregon, and with a toddler in tow, they knew it’d be great to live near family.
+They both had family connections in Oregon, and with a toddler in tow, they knew it’d be great to live closer to their families.

 Turning in his resignation was one of Krause’s happiest moments.
 But then the questions started.